Kumneger49/cognium-frontend/DEPLOYMENT.md

 ### 6.2 Common Issues and Solutions

 **Issue: "Failed to fetch" errors**
-- Check that `NEXT_PUBLIC_API_URL` is set correctly in Vercel
+- Check that `NEXT_PUBLIC_API_URL` is set correctly in Vercel (`http://165.232.190.9:8000`)
 - Verify backend CORS settings allow your Vercel domain
-- Check that backend is running on Render
+- Check that backend is accessible at `http://165.232.190.9:8000/api/recommendations`
+- Test the backend URL directly in a browser or with curl
+- Check browser console for CORS errors
+- **For regenerate button:** Ensure CORS allows POST requests (not just GET)

+**Issue: "Regenerate News" button not working**
+- Verify the backend endpoint `http://165.232.190.9:8000/api/regenerate-recommendations` is accessible
+- Check that CORS allows POST method for this endpoint
+- Test the endpoint directly with curl: `curl -X POST http://165.232.190.9:8000/api/regenerate-recommendations`
+- Check browser console for specific error messages
+- Verify the backend is responding with proper CORS headers for POST requests

 **Issue: Data not displaying**
 - Open browser DevTools (F12) → Network tab